You feel stuck and know that you want to thrive in midlife.

 I actually think this definition sums it up quite nicely.
 Wouldn’t it be great if you could walk around and maintain a nonjudgmental state of heightened and complete awareness of what’s going on in your brain?

-You can learn how to be more aware of your thoughts and the results they create in your word.
+- You can learn how to be more aware of your thoughts and the results they create in your world.

-You’re probably familiar with many self-development and mindfulness authors; one of them, Brooke Castillo, Master Coach and Co-Founder of The Life Coach School, has offered a tool that breaks down these universal truths in a way that is super easy to understand and apply.
+You’re probably familiar with many self-development and mindfulness authors; I was trained on this extremely accessible 5 step tool that breaks down these universal truths in a way that is super easy to understand and apply.
+It’s taught by The Life Coach School.

-This simple mindfulness tool is call “The Model”.
+This simple mindfulness tool is called “The Model”.

 The Model is a self-coaching tool that can increase your awareness and skill to such a degree that you can become a rock star with managing your mind.